-Each academic year students must renew their accommodations by filling out the appropriate documentation and have it sent to the Accommodations Specialist.
-The exception to this is students in the BSN 15 month accelerated program.
+Students must renew their accommodations each academic year by completing the appropriate documentation and sending it to accommodation services in student affairs at accommodations@bellincollege.edu.
+The exception is students in the BSN 15-month accelerated program.

-Students Rights and Responsibilities
+Student Rights and Responsibilities